Arjun-1337/Drawdown-Manager-EA/README.md

 Let the EA manage layers, SL, and breakeven automatically.

+PRs welcome.

+📞 Contact
+Twitter: @Arjun1337

+LinkedIn: Arjun Ashtankar

+Email: arjun@arjun.media

+🔹 Power your trades with discipline & precision — because winning is a system, not luck.

+## 📌 Best Practices
+- Use on **one chart per account** to avoid duplicate SL updates.
+- Set realistic `MaxLossPercent` and `TargetProfitPerDay`.
+- Combine with a trusted entry strategy — this EA focuses on **management**, not signals.

+---

+## 🧠 How It Works (Algorithm Flow)

+1. **Initialization**
+   - Detects symbol specs, tick size/value, pip size, digits.
+   - Prepares dashboard UI.

+2. **Drawdown Monitoring**
+   - Continuously calculates **stop price** for all positions.
+   - Updates SL levels if equity drawdown exceeds threshold.

+3. **Profit Locking**
+   - For each trade:
+     - If price hits 60% of TP → Move SL to lock 40% profit.

+4. **Daily Target Enforcement**
+   - Checks net daily profit.
+   - If reached → Close all & remove pending orders.

+5. **Dashboard Updates**
+   - Every tick refreshes PnL, status, and account stats.

+---

 📜 License
 © 2025 Arjun1337 — All Rights Reserved.
 This EA is provided "as-is" without warranty.
 Use at your own risk.